MorphiaOrg/morphia-docs/content/morphia/2.4/mapping.md

 title: "Mapping"
 weight: 80
 ---

-### Classes
+## Classes

-Mapping is triggered by annotating your type with the [@Entity](javadoc/dev/morphia/annotations/Entity.html) annotation.This instructs Morphia to inspect your type compute various metadata items about it.If you wish use a particular type as "top level" type, you will need to annotate one field with the [@Id](javadoc/dev/morphia/annotations/Id.html) annotation.Not every type will need to serve as a top level type (read: be mapped to a collection) and so this ID field is optional with the caveat mentioned in the call out note below.Top level types have their own collections whose names can be mapped via the `value` parameter.Leaving this value blank will leave Morphia free to compute the collection name as defined by the collection naming strategy defined in [MapperOptions](javadoc/dev/morphia/mapping/MapperOptions.html).That default is currently the camel case value of the class's simple name.For example, to map a `UserProfile` entity under this strategy, the collection name would be mapped to `userProfile`.
+Mapping is triggered by annotating your type with the [@Entity](javadoc/dev/morphia/annotations/Entity.html) annotation.
+This instructs Morphia to inspect your type and compute various metadata items about it.
+If you wish to use a particular type as a "top level" type, you will need to annotate one field with the [@Id](javadoc/dev/morphia/annotations/Id.html) annotation.
+Not every type will need to serve as a top level type (read: be mapped to a collection) and so this ID field is optional with the caveat mentioned in the call out note below.
+Top level types have their own collections whose names can be mapped via the `value` parameter.
+Leaving this value blank will leave Morphia free to compute the collection name as defined by the collection naming strategy defined in [MapperOptions](javadoc/dev/morphia/mapping/MapperOptions.html).
+That default is currently the camel case value of the class's simple name.
+For example, to map a `UserProfile` entity under this strategy, the collection name would be mapped to `userProfile`.

-Any type annotated with [@Entity](javadoc/dev/morphia/annotations/Entity.html) may optionally have a field annotated with [@Id](javadoc/dev/morphia/annotations/Id.html).The type of the field can be any type so long as Morphia, or the driver, has a codec that can map the data to and from mongodb.When mapping an entity, one can also define [indexes](../indexing/) and [schema validations](../schemaValidation/) as part of the entity declaration as well.
+Any type annotated with [@Entity](javadoc/dev/morphia/annotations/Entity.html) may optionally have a field annotated with [@Id](javadoc/dev/morphia/annotations/Id.html).
+The type of the field can be any type so long as Morphia, or the driver, has a codec that can map the data to and from MongoDB.
+When mapping an entity, one can also define [indexes](../indexing/) and [schema validations](../schema-validation/) as part of the entity declaration as well.

 {{< admonition type="note" title="Note" >}}
 As of 2.2, [@Embedded](javadoc/dev/morphia/annotations/Embedded.html) has been deprecated in favor of